 The XH series is a little harder to identify since it looks like many other connectors.
 They are very commonly used as a simple way to pass generic signals to and from a PCB.
 You will likely encounter them on the main control PCB for OEM controllers.
 They are also used extensively for those Zero Delay Boards.

 The common mounting option for these is vertical.
-The locking mechanism for the XH is adequate but you'll notice that sometimes controller manufacturers like to glue them as a further way to protect from it getting unplugged.
+The locking mechanism for the XH is adequate but you'll notice that sometimes controller manufacturers like to glue them as a further way to protect them from getting unplugged.
 The pitch is 2.5mm.

 JST PH